FluffyBullet/Sodoku-challenge/README.md

 <strong>31/8/22</strong><br>
     At first attempt, the intro section would request for the user to select the mode - the progressing into difficulty setting.
 Similar to all games and approaches, there needs to be an expectation that the user has not experienced the game/event before.<br>
     Edited to be included in the flow chart, the intro section now includes option to explain the rules, or start the game.
+<strong>01/09/22</strong><br>
+    As the display is presented, no guide was presented for the user.<br>
+    To correct this, axis lables were added within the code, but presented difficulty with alignment and blending with the rest of the presentation.<br>
+    Coloring of text allowes me to make the labels to stand out from the display, giving a clear understanding to the user.

 ### Application behaviour